We declare summer over and autumn’s sudden arrival

-But Tuesday, highs only managed the low 70s where they’ve hovered since.
-This weekend into early next week, they’ll turn even cooler only reaching the 60s.
+But Tuesday, highs only managed the low 70s, where they’ve hovered since.
+This weekend into early next week, they’ll turn even cooler, only reaching the 60s.

 The dip in low temperatures has been even more jarring.
 Most of the time since June, nights have been balmy, with lows of at least 70 degrees.
 We even set a record for most nights in a row above that mark between July and August.
 But both Tuesday and Wednesday mornings, we awoke to chilly 50s with even some 40s in our outlying areas.